Practicing at Home

 When should we practice?
 Ideally, we would play our instruments (or sing with our voices) everyday to keep our muscles in shape and our fine, motor skills honed; but, we should only practice because we want to, not because we feel we have to.
 If you’re worn-out and tired from a long day of soccer, wait ‘till you’ve rested to practice or find another day.
 Practicing will become something looked forward to, anticipated with delight, and fun!

 There are lots of reasons as to why a musician would want to practice: it’s enjoyable, it’s stress relieving, and it could be an opportunity for alone time.
 More importantly though, practice makes us better, and the better we are, the more fun it is!
 The better we are as a musical team, all-together, the more complex, more sophisticated, and the more rewarding music we get to play.
 Every voice in the ensemble is important.
 We count on each other to learn and play our parts to the best of our abilities.
-That synergistic effort produces a performance that makes our audiences say “wow”!
+That synergistic effort produces "all the feels" at performance time that makes our audiences say “wow”!

 To encourage us to play and practice more, keep your instrument assembled and ready to go at home and not stored in its case.
 Put the instrument on its stand; so that whenever the mood strikes, it can be picked up and played even if the play time is only a short 5 minutes before being put back down.
 Instruments “on display” get played more often.
 Now, this can be harder to do on a woodwind that needs a moistened reed to vibrate properly.
 Consider using a synthetic reed that does not require water for that spur of the moment, at home practice.